PlanterApp/planter_docs/content/en/docs/500_notes-and-events/501_how-to/index.md

 url: "notes-and-events/how-to"
 ---

-Notes and Events can be added to a garden or to specific plants.
+Notes and Events can be added to a garden or to specific plants
-- Use **notes** to record details about your plants and your observations in the garden.<br /><br />
+- Use **notes** to record details about your plants and your observations in the garden
-- Use **events** to keep track of garden happenings and to-dos: watering, weeding, harvesting, and more!
+- Use **events** to keep track of garden happenings and to-dos: watering, weeding, harvesting, and more

 {{< alert icon="💸" context="info" text="Notes and events are [**Premium features**](../../account/premium-subscription)" />}}